-When it comes to make believe there is no other toy that does for for little ones like a doll.
-Yes boys can play with dolls too but they call them by a different name, action figures.
-There has been lots of benefits associated with playing with dolls such as imagination building, motor skills and coordination, role play plus more.
-I actually learned how to take my clothes off by having a doll whose clothes was removable, and yes I do have tea time with my dolls as well.
+When it comes to make-believe, there is no other toy that does it for little ones like a doll.
+Yes, boys can play with dolls too, but they call them by a different name, action figures.
+There have been lots of benefits associated with playing with dolls, such as imagination building, motor skills and coordination, role play, and more.
+I actually learned how to take my clothes off by having a doll whose clothes were removable, and yes, I do have tea time with my dolls as well.
 I think a toddler can never have too many dolls.
-With the market flooded with lots of different dolls that do so many different things, it may be hard choosing the one that you love the most.
-Well I’m here to introduce you to one that I think you would love and should get.
+With the market flooded with lots of different dolls that do so many different things, it may be hard to choose the one that you love the most.
+Well, I’m here to introduce you to one that I think you would love and should get.
 Introducing the Baby Alive Plays and Giggles Baby by Hasbro.

-I love playing with dolls and they all do different things.
-The Baby Alive Plays and Giggles Baby comes in a try me box.
-This is great for those who want to try them in stores and see if their little ones would love it.
-While it is recommended that batteries be replaced, mommy and I have found that the demo batteries actually last a pretty long time before it really has to be replaced.
+I love playing with dolls, and they all do different things.
+The Baby Alive Plays and Giggles Baby comes in a try-me box.
+This is great for those who want to try them in stores and see if their little ones would love them.
+While it is recommended that batteries be replaced, mommy and I have found that the demo batteries actually last a pretty long time before they really have to be replaced.

 This is the first doll I have gotten where the battery compartment is in her head and not in her body, and I have to admit that she does have a pretty hard head.
 Almost like me.
 She does need 2 AAA batteries once they do need to be replaced.

 So how do I play with her?
 That is very easy.
-She’s a fully interactive doll and I start off by holding her left hand.
-Once I do that she gives me a little command and then I take over.
-One of the ones that she loves is for me to twirl her around and swing her higher.
-The more I do so the mores she giggles.
+She’s a fully interactive doll, and I start off by holding her left hand.
+Once I do that, she gives me a little command and then I take over.
+One of the things that she loves is for me to twirl her around and swing her higher.
+The more I do so, the more she giggles.
 She also loves to bounce and loves being cuddled.
-After a period of inactivity she does go to sleep.
-All it takes a slight press of her left hand to get her going again.
-If you notice the picture below the sound all comes from her head through that cute little flower headband which is her speaker.
+After a period of inactivity, she does go to sleep.
+All it takes is a slight press of her left hand to get her going again.
+If you notice in the picture below, the sound all comes from her head through that cute little flower headband, which is her speaker.

-The details of her face is very well done and is painted on.
-Once again no eye lashes or hair to fall out.
-Yes it has happened to one of my dolls and I wasn’t very happy so I was happy that this doesn’t pose that problem.
+The details of her face are very well done and are painted on.
+Once again, no eye lashes or hair to fall out.
+Yes, it has happened to one of my dolls and I wasn’t very happy, so I was happy that this doesn’t pose that problem.

-I had quite a lot of fun playing with my Baby Alive Plays and Giggles Baby and I just love hearing her giggle.
-At the end she asked for a big hug which I was oh only to happy to give.
+I had quite a lot of fun playing with my Baby Alive Plays and Giggles Baby, and I just love hearing her giggle.
+At the end, she asked for a big hug, which I was only too happy to give.

-So if you’re looking for an interactive doll for your little one I would highly suggest picking up the Baby Alive Plays and Giggles Baby for your little one.
-It’s available in blonde or brunette and not very expensive either.
-For the low price of $19.99 you can hear your little one giggle and build their imaginative play.
+So if you’re looking for an interactive doll for your little one, I would highly suggest picking up the Baby Alive Plays and Giggles Baby for your little one.
+It’s available in blonde or brunette and is not very expensive either.
+For the low price of $19.99, you can hear your little one giggle and build on their imaginative play.
 The Baby Alive Plays and Giggles Baby gets my TWO TINY THUMBS UP!